roywblack/pomodoro.el/README.md

 ![](http://i54.tinypic.com/2hoep2v.jpg)

-I you got interrupted and you want to rewind the pomodoro on the current set just do:
+If you got interrupted and you want to rewind the pomodoro on the current set just do:

     M-x pomodoro-rewind